 - Location: Connecticut

-Registration Renewal in ConnecticutCompare Car Insurance Rates in 3 Easy Steps
+Registration Renewal in ConnecticutCompare Car Insurance Rates in 3 Steps

 You must renew your vehicle’s registration every two years, as required by the CT Department of Motor Vehicles (DMV).
-If you're 65 or older, you may elect to renew annually, and if you own a commercial vehicle, you'll renew semi-annually or annually.
+If you're 65 years old or older, you may elect to renew annually

 The DMV sends registration renewal notices approximately 60 days before the expiration date.
 On it you'll find: